-The Scope of REACH Registration
+The Scope of a REACH Registration

-Substances manufactured/imported above 1t/y on its own or in preparations; (Note: some substances are exempted).
+- A substance manufactured or imported above 1t/y on its own or in preparations; (Note: some substances are exempted).

 Substances in articles if present above 1 t/y and intended for release (for example, ink in a pen);